timbre-conference/timbre2023/content/cfp/index.md

 - **Regular submissions for oral presentation or poster**: up to 2 pages (500-1000 words), can be expanded to 5 pages upon acceptance.
 Authors should indicate the mode of presentation that best fits their contribution.
 Final presentation mode will be based on author request, reviews, and program constraints.

 - **Sessions or tutorials**: up to 2 pages (500-1000 words).
 If accepted, authors must provide in addition a 250-word abstract to promote the session/ tutorial on the conference website.
+Accepted proposals will be included in the proceedings.
 Sessions/ tutorials might include:
     - Pedagogy conversations
     - Professional development sessions
     - Lecture-demos for technological tools